Syllabus

 Course Workload

 This course takes time.
 Some things might be easier than others.
 This course will be broken up into “weekly content modules”.
 Each week, a new module will be released on the same day of the week, you will then have one week from that date to complete that week’s module.
+Some weeks will be more intense than others.
+But generally, you should plan to spend 3-9 hours a week on course work (including: working through the content and lectures; completing readings, listening’s, and videos; and completing weekly homework assignments).

 In addition, there will be a final presentation of materials, which will be broadcast on the University radio station, KBGA.
 Since this is an online course, your attendance will be optional, but the presentation of your work will be mandatory.
 The final project is the only assignment that CANNOT be late.
-Its a radio show set at a specific time and date, that only happens once.

 SVMA, CAM, and University Policies and Information